giacomocerquone/react-native-fab-pie/README.md

 # React Native Fab Pie

-A very small library to help drawing very beautiful animated pie charts.
+A very small library to help drawing beautiful animated pie charts.
 It uses React Native ART, d3 and native animations.
 <br>
 **Compatible with expo**

 ## Playground

-Here there is the expo snack you can play with:
+Here there is the expo snack you can play with: https://snack.expo.io/@giacomocerquone/react-native-fab-pie

 ## Todo

-- snack
 - doc
 - prop-types
 - tests